Characterizing divergence and thickness in right-angled Coxeter groups: Introduction

 As we later discuss, there were already some known bounds between divergence, thickness and the hypergraph index \cite{Behrstock-Drutu, Levcovitz-thick}.
 Moreover, the above theorem was known in the special cases where $k=0$ and $k=1$ \cite{Behrstock-Hagen-Sisto, Dani-Thomas, Levcovitz-div} and was conjectured in \cite{Levcovitz-thick}.
 However, the proof of those two known cases resisted generalization, and new, significantly more refined methods had to be developed in order to prove our result in its full generality.
 Additionally, given an arbitrary non-relatively hyperbolic RACG which is not thick of order $0$ or $1$, its exact divergence function and order thickness was previously unknown except in very specialized cases such as those treated in \cite{Dani-Thomas} and \cite{Levcovitz-div} which involve RACGs whose associated CAT(0) cube complexes contain hyperplanes with very well-behaved separation properties.

-As a corollary, we obtain a complete classification of divergence functions in RACGs: \begin{introcorollary} The divergence of a RACG is either polynomial, exponential or infinite. \end{introcorollary} These large gaps exhibited in the divergence function spectrum of RACGs do not exist in arbitrary finitely generated groups: there are groups with ``intermediate'' divergence functions.
+As a corollary, we obtain a complete classification of divergence functions in RACGs: \begin{introcorollary} The divergence of a RACG $W_\Gamma$ is either polynomial, exponential or infinite. \end{introcorollary} \begin{proof} If the hypergraph index of $\Gamma$ is $\infty$, then $W_\Gamma$ is relatively hyperbolic (see \cite{Levcovitz-thick}) and has divergence an exponential function if one-ended \cite{Sisto}[Theorem~1.3] and has infinite divergence if it is finite, infinite-ended or two-ended.
+Otherwise, the hypergraph index of $\Gamma$ is an integer and $W_\Gamma$ has divergence a polynomial function by Theorem~\ref{intro_thm:char}. \end{proof}

+These large gaps exhibited in the divergence function spectrum of RACGs do not exist in arbitrary finitely generated groups: there are groups with ``intermediate'' divergence functions.
 For instance, Olshanskii--Osin--Sapir show there are lacunary hyperbolic groups exhibiting divergence functions which are strictly between linear and quadratic \cite{Olshanskii-Osin-Sapir}.
 Additional groups with exotic divergence functions were found by Gruber--Sisto \cite{Gruber-Sisto}.
 More recently, Brady--Tran amazingly construct finitely-presented groups with divergence functions $r^\alpha$ for a dense set of $\alpha \in [2, \infty]$~\cite{Brady-Tran}.

 Theorem \ref{intro_thm:char} can also be utilized in the study of random RACGs, i.e., RACGs defined by a random graph in the Erd\H{o}s--R\'{e}nyi model.
 Behrstock--Hagen--Sisto compute an explicit threshold function for when a random RACG is thick or relatively hyperbolic \cite{Behrstock-Hagen-Sisto}.
 Building on this work, Behrstock--Falgas-Ravry--Hagen--Susse give threshold functions for the transition in random RACGs between thickness of order $0$, $1$ and larger than $1$ \cite{Behrstock-Falgas-Ravry-Hagen-Susse}.
 These authors demonstrate an interesting interplay between random graphs and the coarse geometry of RACGs.
-Theorem~\ref{intro_thm:char} makes it possible for this analysis to extend to RACGs with higher orders of thickness/divergence.
+Threshold functions for the transition between orders of thickness larger than $1$ are unknown.
+This question is now more tractable, as Theorem~\ref{intro_thm:char} reduces it to an analysis of random graphs: determining threshold functions for the transition from one hypergraph index to the next.